cunarist/app-template/README.md

 Extra features added to default Flutter template are:

 - Rust integration with ability to use arbitrary number of library crates
-- MVVM pattern with state management on Rust side
+- MVVM pattern with easy viewmodel binding from Dart and viewmodel update from Rust
+- Convenient configuration management
 - Preserving Rust logic on Dart hot reload
 - Convenient app naming and icon generation
-- Convenient configuration management
 - Setting desktop window properties

 ## Platform Support

-Configuring Flutter project with various platforms is not an easy task.
+Configuring Flutter project targetting various platforms is not an easy task.
 It gets much harder when Rust is involved.
-With this template, you don't need to worry about the project structure.
+With this template, you don't need to worry anything about the project structure.

 - Windows
 - Linux